Theresa Harrington Executive Director/VP of Economic Development

 Janet Wilson Director of Sports Tourism

 Janet’s career in sports management didn’t evolve naturally.
-It began on Wall Street, where she worked for 11 years with top financial institutions such as Morgan Stanley, Citigroup and J.P.
-Morgan – all without a college degree.
-Since moving to Clarksville in 2009, she’s earned both a bachelor’s and master’s degree.
-After a few years with the Austin Peay State University athletics department, Janet joined Visit Clarksville to recruit and manage sports events.
+It began with Wall Street's top financial institutions, but without a college degree.
+Since moving to Clarksville, she’s earned both a bachelor’s and master’s degree.
+After a few years with a university athletics department, Janet joined Visit Clarksville to recruit and manage sports events.
 She enjoys the diversity of the role, whether coordinating the details of an event or traveling to recruit new events to the community.
 Most of all, she loves the dual role of serving both the community and the young people and their families who come to Clarksville for a positive experience.
 Janet loves traveling, sports and eating – not necessarily in that order.
-You won’t see her go without food for more than a couple of hours, but she admits, “When you love eating as much as I do, you have to work your body hard to be able to handle that!
+You won’t see her go without food for more than a couple of hours, but she admits, “When you love eating as much as I do, you have to work your body hard to be able to handle that!"

 Karyl Kirkland Director of Tourism & Visitor Center